 I am currently an Assistant Professor of Economics at Wesleyan University and a 2018-2019 WAPPP Fellow at the Harvard Kennedy School of Government.
 Previously, I have been a Visiting Research Scholar at the Center of Labor Economics at UC Berkeley, the Economics Department of Harvard University and the Institute for the Study of Labor (IZA).

-In my research I work with large-scale microeconomic data to analyze different aspects of labor markets with econometric tools, or in more general terms I work with “big data” and statistical analysis of these data.
-In particular, I have looked at interesting topics such as migration, the informal economy, gender, the impacts of conflicts and wars and consumption in developed and developing countries.
+In my research I work with large-scale microeconomic data to analyze different aspects of labor markets with econometric tools.
+In particular, I have looked at three areas of research: (1) informality, (2) gender and ethnicity, and (3) migration in developed and developing countries.
 I have published some of my work in academic journals and as policy papers.

 In my varied career I have been fortunate enough so far to be working in different sectors: international organizations, education, private sector and even as a U.K. civil servant.

 Upcoming Presentations: The Brookings Institution (October 2018), NEUDC Conference Cornell University (October 2018), Southern Economic Association Washington DC (November 2018), Universitaet Bamberg, Germany (December 2018)